Cowleaze Chine: Flora

+Water

 The Chine drains water from the mainly flat agricultural land to its north.
-The resulting stream reaches the coast at the top of a small cliff and falls the remaining 5m to the beach below where it soaks into the pebbles and disappears.
+The resulting stream reaches the coast at the top of a small cliff and falls the remaining 5 metres to the beach below where it soaks into the pebbles and disappears.
 Originally the Chine would have been fed by the flow of water that now supplies neighbouring Shepherd's Chine.

+Location

 To the east of Cowleaze Chine is the Atherfield Bay Holiday Centre consisting of a campsite and chalets.

 The Isle of Wight Coastal Path crosses Cowleaze Chine near the campsite.